 I enjoyed the focus on birds in The Atomic Weight of Love.
 Meridian specialized in crows, observing them and keeping journals of her observations, both in words and pictures.
-A couple of the crows she observed had mutations, possibly related to the bomb that Alden, her husband, helped develop.
+A couple of the crows she observes have mutations, possibly related to the bomb that Alden, her husband, helped develop.
 This shows that war has devastating effects on animals, in addition to us.
-Meridian’s narration still added a touch of nuance to my worldview, since she and the people who worked on the bombs believed that dropping them was the only way to end WW2.
+Meridian’s narration still added a touch of nuance to my worldview, since she and the people who worked on the bombs believe that dropping them was the only way to end WW2.
 This doesn’t mean that I agree with using nuclear weapons, just that I now have a better understanding of the developers’ motivations.

-I found it interesting how Meridian’s interests shifted from science to art and poetry over her lifetime.
+I found it interesting how Meridian’s interests shift from science to art and poetry over her lifetime.
 That made me think about how my interests have changed, too.
 For example, when I was still in college, someone started a psychology club.
 If I had realized back then that psychology was a passion of mine, I would’ve made a beeline for it, but now I know how much I love it.